-- Bread: The traditional recipe uses Tuscan bread, which is a crusty sourdough bread and it's unsalted.
-Since this can only be found in Tuscany, you have the option to make the Tuscan bread yourself, or substitute it with a different type of bread.
-Any type of good-quality bread will do, I suggest using a crusty sourdough bread.
+- Bread: The traditional recipe uses Tuscan bread, which is crusty sourdough bread, it's unsalted.
+Since this can only be found in Tuscany, you have the option to make the Tuscan bread yourself or substitute it with a different type of bread.
+Any type of good-quality bread will do, I suggest using crusty sourdough bread.

 - Beans: The beans in this recipe should be Cannellini, preferably dried ones.
 But I usually use canned ones to speed up the cooking time.
 If you cannot find canned Cannellini, you can also use other white beans.

 - Cavolo Nero: Cavolo Nero or Lacinato Kale, is very popular in Tuscany and therefore used in many soups.
 If you cannot find Cavolo Nero, you can use the standard Kale.